ExpressVPN vs Private Internet Access: which VPN is best for you?

 Even if you’re one of those unlucky users who stumble across technical problems quite often, the customer service options of ExpressVPN and Private Internet Access should be enough for you.

-Next, come email tickets and live chat options for those who want to talk to a real human being.
+Next are email tickets and live chat options for those wanting to talk to a real human being.
 So, we tested the live chat of both ExpressVPN and Private Internet Access.
 While the customer agent of ExpressVPN was able to help us, the customer representative of PIA struggled to solve our problem related to the implementation of the WireGuard protocol.

 Which is better: ExpressVPN or Private Internet Access?